vladak/pirig/common.md

 - use the minimal/Lite version of Raspbian
   - avoid X server, browsers, desktop packages
 - flash the system to the micro SD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
-  - use the Lite version
+  - use the Lite version (64-bit if possible - for Raspberry Pi 4)
   - Ctrl+Shift+X: change the configuration withing the Imager
     - change hostname
     - enable SSH